 Helping and interacting with others can positively impact your mental health.
 Connecting with another person is the best way to relieve stress.
 It has also been found that working with pets and other animals positively affects one’s mood and mental health.

 Alongside, volunteering helps alleviate the symptoms of depressive disorders.
-Aside from that, it keeps you in touch with others regularly and aids in developing a strong support network, both of which reduce your risk of depression.
+Aside from that, it keeps you in touch with others regularly and aids in developing a solid support network, both of which reduce your risk of depression.

 Also, to boost your self-esteem, it’s a good idea to spend time and effort making a positive difference in the lives of others.
 Thus, it would be best to start finding reliable volunteer organizations where you could extend your help.

 We believe that one person’s kindness can have a ripple effect that benefits many others.
 So, imagine how beautiful our world would be if people began helping others deal with their problems as a primary coping mechanism.
-Surely, It could lead to a culture that brings people together and strengthens their bonds of friendship.
+Indeed, It could lead to a culture that brings people together and strengthens their bonds of friendship.